rafid29mehda/rafid29mehda/README.md

 ## 🔬 About Me

-I'm a **fresh graduate** with a **BSc in Information and Communication Engineering** from Bangladesh University of Professionals, passionate about advancing technology through AI/ML innovations.
+I'm a **fresh graduate** with a **BSc in Information and Communication Engineering** from Bangladesh University of Professionals, passionate about advancing technology through AI and ML innovations.

 🎯 **Currently pursuing PhD opportunities**